- Purchase the complete Expat Arrivals USA Guide (PDF)

-Once expats have found a property that they'd like to rent, they will have to tender a lease application.
-It's important to note that, in most cases, potential tenants will need to prove that they are a serious candidate for renting the property.
+Once expats have found a property to their liking, they will have to tender a lease application.
+It's important to note that, in most cases, potential tenants will need to prove that they are serious candidates for renting the property.

 As foreigners, expats will need to demonstrate that they can afford the cost of rent.
 Credit and background checks are also commonly carried out.
 Those with references from previous landlords should be sure to include them with their application as well.

 When signing a lease, expats will be expected to pay first month's rent upfront and the equivalent of at least another month's rent to cover a security deposit.
 The deposit will be returned at the end of the tenancy once the home has been inspected and any damages have been covered.

 Lease agreements in the US are generally signed on a six-month or one-year basis.
 Before signing, expats should ensure that they've read the contract thoroughly and have a good understanding of their rights and obligations.